o3de/sig-docs-community/governance/charter.md

 * Localization.
 Docs and Community are not localization teams, but will provide infrastructure to support localization and may create subprojects to target specific high-priority languages for i18n.
 * RFF production, review, and technical requirements.
 The docs team helps create templates and guidance based on feedback from governance, and may provide writing or editorial assistance for high-priority internal RFFs.
 * Release notes and changelog.
 These are materials that should be produced for each release by the Release SIG, although docs will post/host on the O3DE website.
+* Onboarding, training, or resources for learning general programming / mathematics / other material that facilitate the use of a game engine.
+  * The SIG might decide to investigate whether or not this is a useful thing to invest time in at some future point.

 ## SIG Links and lists